When are the elections?

 Short answer: No. Legally, a prime minister cannot be forced to step down, even if he is indicted for a crime.
 Nor has Netanyahu given any indication that he would voluntarily step down.

-What is the most likely election outcome — what do the polls look like so far?
+What is the most likely election outcome?

 What are the main issues that will help decide the election?